Window Replacement Permits in

 Standard Ordinances & Processing Time

-While local rules in Sullivan County may vary slightly from municipality to municipality, standard US zoning dictates that: Replacement windows in bedrooms and sleeping areas must meet strict minimum egress size requirements to allow for emergency fire escape.
+Key code points for a Window Replacement in Sullivan County: Replacement windows in bedrooms and sleeping areas must meet strict minimum egress size requirements to allow for emergency fire escape.

 Estimated processing time in Sullivan County: 1 to 5 business days (Often over-the-counter).